Erdogan says Haftar cannot be expected to respect Libya truce

 Commenting on reported violations of the truce, Erdogan said: “It is not possible to expect mercy and understanding from someone like this (Haftar) on the ceasefire”.

-Turkey backs Libya’s internationally recognized government based in Tripoli and has repeatedly described Haftar and his forces as illegitimate.
+Turkey backs Libya’s internationally recognised government based in Tripoli and has repeatedly described Haftar and his forces as illegitimate.
+(Reporting by Tuvan Gumrukcu; Editing by John Stonestreet)